domoszlai/arduino-frequency-counter/README.md

 ## Synopsis

 Frequency counter experiments with Arduino.
 The library implements two different approaches for reliable frequency counting and an ATTiny version.
-For more details visit [this blog post](http://dlacko.blogspot.nl/2017/01/arduino-frequency-counter-experiments.html)
+For more details visit [this blog post](http://dlacko.blogspot.nl/2017/01/arduino-frequency-counter-experiments.html).

+All of the implementations uses 100 ms gate time, and have a blocking API.

+For higher frequencies, it might be benefical to disable Timer0 before the measurement.
+The library does not do that as it may break other parts of the application (time measurements, PWM, ...).

 ## Implementations